Mnqobi-Mhlongo/AirTrafficControl/README.md

 3. **Output**:
 - Flights are printed in the order of their arrival times.

-Example: Order of incoming flights: Order of incoming flights:
+Example: Order of incoming flights:
 ZA5348 arriving at 09:23:01

 ## How to Run